renpy/renpy/sphinx/source/config.rst

     second and later interactions caused by a line of dialogue with pauses in it.
 Used to sustain voice through pauses.

+.. var:: config.save_physical_size = True

+    If true, the physical size of the window will be saved in the preferences, and restored when the game resumes.

 .. var:: config.savedir = ...

     The complete path to the directory in which the game is